-FOUNDATIONS SCIENCE

-In this course, students will investigate key elements of physical and social wellness that can be generalized in various facets of daily life, including proper nutrition, sleep, self-care and exercise.
+FOUNDATIONS SCIENCE Course #11770 Prereq: Director placement Level: 9, 10, 11, 12 Credit: 1.0 In this course, students will investigate key elements of physical and social wellness that can be generalized in various facets of daily life, including proper nutrition, sleep, self-care and exercise.
 They will explore the benefits of leisure activities and socialization.
 Students will also explore fundamental concepts, principles and interconnections of the life, physical and earth sciences.
 This course can be taken multiple times with teacher approval.
 Pass/Fail grades are issued for this course.

-APPLIED PHYSICS: PHYSICS IN THE UNIVERSE

-This is a special education science course for students that have significant reading and/or math deficits.
-The course explores physical and Earth science through hands-on activities, laboratory investigations, and research.
+APPLIED PHYSICS: PHYSICS IN THE UNIVERSE Course #01945 Prereq: Director placement Level: 9, 10, 11, 12 Credit: 1.0 This is a special education science course for students that have significant reading and/or math deficits.
+The course explores physical and Earth science through hands- on activities, laboratory investigations, and research.
 Topics include experimental design, motion, plate tectonics, forces, energy, climate, gravity, and the solar system.

-PHYSICS: PHYSICS IN THE UNIVERSE

-Prereq: For students

-recommended for Algebra 1

-Level: 9 Credit: 1.0 This course covers the skills and content of a first year physics course within the context of the Earth and its place in the Universe.
+PHYSICS: PHYSICS IN THE UNIVERSE Course #03640 Prereq: For students recommended for Algebra 1 Level: 9 Credit: 1.0 This course covers the skills and content of a first year physics course within the context of the Earth and its place in the Universe.
 Topics include experimental design, waves, earthquakes, motion, plate tectonics, forces, energy, climate, momentum, gravity, planetary motion, projectiles, and the solar system.

-PHYSICS HONORS: PHYSICS IN THE

-UNIVERSE Course #03650 This course covers similar topics as Physics: Physics in the Universe, but at a deeper level and an accelerated pace.
+PHYSICS HONORS: PHYSICS IN THE UNIVERSE Course #03650 This course covers similar topics as Physics: Physics in the Universe, but at a deeper level and an accelerated pace.
 This course requires mastery of Algebra I and strong math critical thinking skills.

-Prereq: For students recommended for Integrated Algebra and Geometry or
+Prereq: For students recommended for Integrated Algebra and Geometry or higher Level: 9 Credit: 1.0

-higher

-Level: 9

-Credit: 1.0